jhon0010/jhon0010/README.md

-# Hi there! 👋 I'm Jhon, a Software engineer I like backend engineering and software architecture. 💻
+# Hi there! 👋 I'm Jhon, a Software engineer

-With over 12 years of experience in software engineering 🖥️ and a master's degree in the field 🎓, my goal is to lead the implementation of cutting-edge software solutions 🚀 that drive business success.

-As a passionate specialist in software architecture and back-end development, I specialize in creating robust and distributed systems, with a particular focus on microservices 🛠️ and event-driven architectures.
-My motivation lies in innovation 💡 and optimizing solutions that promote organizational growth and success.
+With over 12 years of experience in different software engineering roles, specifically in software architecture, data engineering and back-end development, I specialize in building robust and distributed systems, with a particular focus on (micro) services and event-driven architectures using pub-sub, Kafka or other brokers.

-I have led transformational projects in various international consultancies and startups 🌟.
-Designing solid back-end solutions, and leading the development of microservices and event-driven architectures 🎉.
-I am always looking for new challenges that leverage my experience to drive innovation and transformational growth ✨
+My key competencies include:

+Back-End Development: Using Java/Spring 🍃, I also have experience using Typescript (NodeJs) / NestJS
+Databases: Postgresql, MySQL, Oracle, SQL Server, MongoDB, Redis, Elasticsearch Cloud Deployments: Experience with AWS and GCP (Google Cloud Platform) Additional Skills: I also have knowledge in software architecture, data engineering (Apache beam and Spring batch), CI/CD, Docker, Cloudera, Apache Kafka, Big Data, Prompt engineer.

 ## Connect with Me